rohanarun/Open-Agent-Studio/README.md

 Add "terminal" to the "accessibility" and "screen recording" lists.

 Then click the "General" tab, and click run apps from the App Store and approved developers.

+## Citations
+We forked the https://github.com/jchanvfx/NodeGraphQt framework for the UI.